 3. SMF provides one or more Alternative QoS Profile(s) with UL and/or DL PDU Set QoS parameters to NG-RAN.
 When the QoS profile includes UL and/or DL PDU Set QoS parameter, the Alternative QoS Profile shall include the corresponding PDU Set QoS parameters; otherwise, the Alternative QoS profile does not include the corresponding PDU Set QoS parameters(s) when the QoS profile doesn't include the UL and/or DL PDU Set QoS parameter.

-4. If QoS notification is determined as "GFBR cannot be guaranteed", the NG-RAN determines the AQP that can be used as a reference to the currently fulfilled QoS considering the priority order: If the PDU Set QoS handling is applied in the corresponding direction, the UL and/or DL PSDB and UL and/or DL PSER in the AQP are used by the NG RAN to determine the AQP that can be used as a reference to the currently fulfilled QoS.
+4. If QoS notification is determined as "GFBR cannot be guaranteed", the NG-RAN determines the AQP that can be used as a reference to the currently fulfilled QoS considering the priority order: If the PDU Set QoS handling is applied in the corresponding direction, the PSDB and PSER in the corresponding direction and GFBR in the AQP are used by the NG RAN to determine the AQP that can be used as a reference to the currently fulfilled QoS.

-Editor's note: It is FFS whether and how the 5GC and the AF understands PDB/PER or UL and/or DL PDU Set QoS parameters in the AQP are fulfilled or not in the corresponding direction upon reception of the reference of the AQP and it is FFS whether the RAN indicates the DL/UL PDU Set handling support or not to the 5GC.

-5. During PDU Session Establishment/Modification procedures, the SMF/PCF may update the QoS profile and/or Alternative QoS Profiles to include/exclude the PDU Set QoS parameters based on the PDU Set Based Handling Support Indication from the NG-RAN.
+5. During PDU Session Establishment/Modification procedures, the SMF/PCF may update the QoS profile and/or Alternative QoS Profiles to include/exclude the PDU Set QoS parameters based on the PDU Set Based Handling Support Indication from the NG-RAN, and/or the QoS requirement from the AF.

+8.1.4 Conclusion for KI#1_AL-FEC

+Normative work for AL-FEC awareness at NG-RAN will be based on the following principles:

+- When requesting or updating QoS for a DL flow, an AF may provide to PCF/NEF - together with PDU Set QoS parameters - the content ratio for the flow.
+An AF may provide either PSIHI or content ratio for a flow.

+- If a PCF receives the content ratio from an AF, then the PCF may include the content ratio in PCC rules that it provides to the SMF.

+- The SMF provides content ratio to NG-RAN when establishing/modifying a QoS flow.

+- If NG-RAN supports PDU Set content ratio awareness and has received content ratio information for a QoS flow, then NG-RAN may consider content ratio information as follows:

+- If NG-RAN needs to discard PDUs of the QoS flow during congestion, then NG-RAN may use the content ratio information for discarding.

+NOTE 1: The principles concluded for AL-FEC awareness at RAN (as above) is subject to RAN-level enhancements of RLC Acknowledged Mode (RLC AM) for XR as per RP-240791 and further feasibility analyses and feedback from RAN WG2.
+RLC UM is not intended to be supported in this release due to concerns shared so far from RAN WG2 (see R2-2405781), pending further status update from RAN WG2.

+NOTE 2: RAN can, e.g. primarily discard obsolete AL-FEC PDUs of each PDU Set.

+NOTE 3: There is no difference in terms of how many PDUs NG-RAN will be discarded for a given QoS flow.
+In other words, NG-RAN will not discard more PDUs if content ratio information is provided for a QoS flow compared to when no content ratio information is provided for the same QoS flow.
+This scheme merely allows NG-RAN to select the PDUs to be discarded to ensure that the original content can still be recovered at the receiver.

+NOTE 4: Since there is no difference how many PDUs will be discarded, there are no impacts to existing congestion control algorithms.

-8.x Conclusions for Key Issue #x
+8.2 Conclusions for Key Issue #2